dwrobel/flatcam/README.md

 19.02.2020

 - fixed some issues in the Geometry Editor; the jump sigmal disconnect was failing for repeated Editor tool operation
+- fixed an issue in Gerber Editor where the multiprocessing pool was reported as closed and an ValueError exception was raised in a certain scneraio

 17.02.2020